-For metrics with Q4.2023 reference date onwards, the targets considered in the analysis are external (for resolution entities) and internal (for non-resolution entities) final MREL targets (expressed as % TREA and % LRE) set by the SRB under the 2023 RPC (targets set in 2022 RPC may be exceptionally used).
-For metrics with Q4.2022 to Q3.2023 reference date, the targets considered in the analysis are external (for resolution entities) and internal (for non-resolution entities) final MREL targets (expressed as % TREA and % LRE) set by the SRB under the 2022 RPC.
-For metrics with reference date Q3.2022, the targets considered in the analysis are external (for resolution entities) and internal (for non-resolution entities) final MREL targets (expressed as % TREA and % LRE) set by the SRB under the 2021 RPC as per official decisions.
-For resolution entities that fell within the scope of subordination requirements (as per Article 12d (4) or (5) SRMR), the analysis considers the MREL targets applicable after the three years period as per Article 12k (4) SRMR.
+The targets considered in the analysis are external (for resolution entities) and internal (for non-resolution entities) final MREL targets (expressed as % TREA and % LRE) set by the SRB:

+- ▶ for metrics with Q3 and Q4.2024 reference date under the 2023 or 2024 RPC - ▶ for metrics with Q4.2023 to Q2.2024 reference date under the 2023 RPC - ▶ for metrics with Q4.2022 to Q3.2023 reference date under the 2022 RPC - for metrics with Q3.2022 reference date under the 2021 RPC.

+For resolution entities that fell within the scope of subordination requirements (as per Article 12d(4) or (5) SRMR), the analysis considers the MREL targets applicable after the three years period as per Article 12k(4) SRMR.
 For metrics with reference date Q3.2022, for resolution entities that applied for the ECB leverage relief measure and where any change in the LRE due to its discontinuation materially impacted their external MREL target, the analysis considers the notional targets that would have applied in the absence of the LRE relief measure under the 2021 RPC, as per press release (link).

 To obtain targets in EUR amounts, the targets (% TREA and % LRE) set in the MREL decisions are multiplied by TREA and LRE at the respective reference date.
 The most stringent targets in EUR amounts are then expressed as percentages of TREA.
 Aggregated external MREL targets (% TREA) are the weighted average of targets of resolution entities in the same country or under the same category/strategy/tool (as presented in Charts 1-3 and Table 2).
-In Chart 1/ Table 2, aggregated MREL subordination targets (% TREA) consider only banks with an MREL subordination target set and are calculated as the weighted average of subordination targets of resolution entities in the same country (as opposed to the editions up to Q4.2022, where the average was computed across all banks).
+In Chart 1/ Table 2, aggregated MREL subordination targets (% TREA) consider only banks with an MREL subordination target set and are calculated as the weighted average of subordination targets of resolution entities in the same country (as opposed to the editions up to Q4.2021, where the average was computed across all banks).
 In Charts 2-3, aggregated MREL subordination targets (% TREA) are calculated over the full sample, considering also entities with no subordination requirement (taking the value of zero) and are calculated as the weighted average of subordination targets of resolution entities under the same category/strategy/tool.
 Aggregated internal MREL targets (% TREA) are the weighted average of targets of non-resolution entities in the same country.